 Gale Offers Free Resources to Celebrate Black History Month

-Farmington Hills, Mich., January 9, 2009 – On the heels of the inauguration of the first African American President of the United States, this year’s Black History Month is a momentous celebration.
-In preparation for this occasion, Gale, part of Cengage Learning, has updated its Black History Month Web site with free resources and special pricing including:
+Farmington Hills, Mich., Feb.
+9, 2009 – On the heels of the inauguration of the first African American President of the United States, this year’s Black History Month is a momentous celebration.
+In preparation for this occasion, Gale, part of Cengage Learning, has updated its Black History Month Web site with free resources including:

 Download lesson plans suitable for primary and secondary grades and featuring content from Gale’s premier databases for students, including Kids InfoBits, Student Resource Center Junior and Lucent Library of Black History.